norightanswers-web/norightanswers/content/posts/what-a-game-designer-does.md

 As a designer, you’ll be receiving direction from someone above you.
 This will likely be a lead designer (some projects have only one, some have several) or in some cases a director.

-Depending on how the studio or project runs, you may be given \- or asked to produce a ‘one pager’ or a brief of some kind that roughly outlines what the high level experience or functionality should be \- or you may be tasked with creating this outline and getting it approved.
+Depending on how the studio or project runs, you may be given \- or asked to produce \- a ‘one pager’ or a brief of some kind that roughly outlines what the high level experience or functionality should be.
 From this, it will be your job to create a detailed breakdown and description of the feature and all of its components for the team to build.
 The form this takes will again depend on your studio, project and team.
 In some cases it may be a paragraph or point form list outlining how the system or feature works, while in others it may be an exhaustive breakdown of every aspect including art, audio, animation, AI behaviours, player-system interactions and every possible edge case with plans for mitigation.

 ## Prototyping